endpass/endpass-connect/tests/e2e/README.md

 ### Sub modules
 - `connect-demo` - only like a proxy for call methods from `endpass-connect` e2e test and pass payload to `endpass-auth` and wait result, if needed
-- `endpass-auth` - is working with serviceWorker for mock xhr/fetch requests
+- `endpass-auth` - is working with redefine xhr/fetch requests from parent window

 they both are working in `e2e-connect` mode